 The NYS Access Pass, which is administered by the Office of Parks, Recreation and Historic Preservation (OPRHP), is accepted at DEC campgrounds and day use areas.
-For more information about Access Passes, please contact OPRHP and see the associated link in the right column of this page.
+For more information about Access Passes, please contact OPRHP (This link leaves the DEC website.).
 The Department of Environmental Conservation does not issue Access Passes.

 Service animals are welcome at all DEC sites.

 - Accessible Recreation Destinations - New York campgrounds, educational centers and lands offer many recreational opportunities for people with disabilities, including camping, picnicking, fishing and nature viewing

 - Access Coordinators - List of access coordinators in each DEC region who can provide site-specific information related to accessible features

 - Great Stories From The Great Outdoors - Share positive and inspirational stories of your experiences in New York's great outdoors.

 - DEC Statement on Power Driven Mobility Devices - Clarification of ADA rule

 - Motorized Access Program for People with Disabilities (MAPPWD) - Motor Vehicle Access to State Lands Under Jurisdiction of the Department of Environmental Conservation for People with Disabilities.

 - Americans with Disabilities Act Grievance Procedure - This policy establishes the New York State Department of Environmental Conservation grievance procedure for prompt and equitable resolution of non-employment related complaints alleging discrimination on the basis of disability in practices and policies, or the provisions of DEC programs, services and activities offered by New York State.